 What is the origin of the name 'Packers'?

 There is a common misconception that the Green Bay Packers are affiliated with the defunct Acme Meat Packing Company, which went out of business during World War II.
-For those unfamiliar with the word, "meat packing" refers to butchering, processing, and packaging cattle products intended for human use.
+For those unfamiliar with the term, "meat packing" refers to the process of butchering, processing, and packaging cattle products intended for human consumption.
 It's one of those feel-good stories.

 In 1919, the creator of the Packers, Curly Lambeau, was working as a shipping clerk for what was then known as the Indian Packing Company.
-Lambeau requested a gift to purchase football equipment and jerseys so that he could make a team of his own.
+Lambeau requested a gift to purchase football equipment and jerseys so that he could form his team.
 In addition, authorization was granted for Lambeau to use the company's football field.

 Wrap Up